ranton256/classifying_concord/classifying_concord.md

 ### Text Preprocessing for ML

-For machine learning, we preprocess the text using spaCy to remove stopwords and perform lemmatization, which reduces words to their base forms:
+We preprocess the text using [spaCy](https://spacy.io/) (Honnibal & Montani, 2017) to remove stopwords and perform lemmatization, which reduces words to their base forms:

 ```python
 final_text = []